 About colors and pigments

-We have already told you about the various colors and pigments.
-Now let’s take a useful step forward for processing.
+We’ve already talked to you about the various colors and pigments.
+Now let’s take a useful step forward for crafting.

 How can I control the amount of color?

-Consider, however, that the finished candle will nevertheless have a slightly more intense shade because there is a larger amount of wax.
-You’ll always want to put the dye in a little at a time, so you can change the intensity.
+However, consider that the finished candle will have a slightly more intense shade because there’s a greater amount of wax.
+It’s always a good idea to add the dye little by little so you can adjust the intensity.

 Does the color of the candle stint?

-If you have put in a lot of dye, it is inevitable that some color will transfer to what it comes in contact with, such as the base or packaging.
-That’s why we advise you to protect the candle, if it has intense colors, with the lacquer specially made for candles or by dipping it in pure kerosene.
+If you’ve used a lot of dye, it’s inevitable that some color will transfer to whatever comes into contact, like the base or packaging.
+That’s why we recommend protecting the candle, if it has intense colors, with the special lacquer for candles or by dipping it in pure paraffin.

 Choosing the right mold

-The more the mold withstands the temperature, the higher the melting temperature and the better the result.
+The more the mold withstands the temperature, the higher the melting temperature will be and the better the result.

-The greater the difference between the room temperature and the melting temperature and:
+The greater the difference between the ambient temperature and the melting temperature and:

-- The candle will pull out of the mold more easily
+- The candle will be easier to remove from the mold

-- There will be less residue in the mold.
+- There will be fewer residues in the mold.

-Beeswax candles are more difficult to pull out of the mold, so it is best if you use conical or pyramid molds or two-part or flexible silicone molds.
+Beeswax candles are more difficult to remove from the mold, so it’s better if you use conical or pyramid molds, or two-part molds or flexible silicone molds.

-Of course, the more lopsided the mold, the more problematic it is, both for candle extraction and combustion, so it is good to do some experimentation.
+Of course, the more asymmetrical the mold, the more problematic it is, both for removing the candle and for burning, so it’s good to do a bit of experimentation.

 How much wax do I need for the mold?

-Basically, just fill the mold with wax granules to get the amount you need.
-Remember, however, that wax shrinks when it cools, so figure in a little extra wax to top off the mold.
+Generally, just fill the mold with wax granules to get the amount you need.
+However, remember that wax shrinks when it cools, so calculate a bit more wax to top up the mold.

-By how much does the wax shrink when it cools?
-As for gel wax, the proportion is 1 liter = 750 g.
-Indicatively, estimating the volume, a normal glass contains 200 ml, so with 1 liter of gel wax you will be able to make about 5 glasses.
+How much does wax shrink when it cools?
+For gel wax, the ratio is 1 liter = 750 g.
+Roughly, considering the volume, a regular glass holds 200 ml, so with 1 liter of gel wax, you can make about 5 glasses.

-It is more difficult to calculate the amount of wax you need for dipping candles, because to totally submerge the candle the container will have to be filled.
+It’s more difficult to calculate the amount of wax you need for dipped candles because to fully immerse the candle, the container must be full.

 Kits with everything you need to make candles at home